 The old proverb says, “Better to be wise than foolish.”
 It is better to plan to prepare for their senior living than to be captured by it.

-Therefore, seniors should visit facilities in their community or communities where adult children reside.
+Therefore, seniors should visit any assisted living community they are considering to move to.
 Understand the facilities, their amenities, the cost of leasing, and the level of care provided.

 Talk with residents about a mortgage union in these facilities while touring them and find out first-hand what it is like to reside there.

-Talk with adult children about the choices you are contemplating and get their feedback.
+Talk with your immediate family about the choices you are contemplating and get their feedback.

 By having these conversations and understanding what is available, the transitioning process will go much smoother and without the stress of being captured by age.

 Financing senior living does not have to be an overwhelming undertaking, when residential assisted living homes provide the adequate information to help in this process.
 Many seniors have the capacity within their financial portfolios to finance senior living like getting a mortgage and so on.
 They may speak with a mortgage broker to explore their options.

 However, where to pull the money and how long it will last can be tricky.

 - Leverage a life insurance policy.
 Affordable Life USA has affordable final expense life insurance for seniors, check out for more info!
 You can visit www.lifecoverquotes.org.uk to compare quotes from different providers.